Flap Surgery: The Basics

 Negative Pressure Wound Therapy

 NPWT is also known as a wound vac.
-NPWT uses sub-atmospheric pressure to help reduce inflammatory exudate and promote granulation tissue in an effort to enhance wound healing (4).
+NPWT uses sub-atmospheric pressure to help reduce inflammatory exudate and promote granulation tissue to enhance wound healing (4).
 The idea of applying negative pressure therapy is that once the pressure is lower around the wound, the gentle vacuum suction can lift fluid and debris away and give the wound a fighting chance to heal naturally.
-NPWT systems consist of a sterile foam sponge applied to the wound bed, a semi-occlusive adhesive cover, a fluid collection system or cannister, and the suction pump (1).
+NPWT systems include a sterile foam sponge applied to the wound bed, a semi-occlusive adhesive cover, a fluid collection system or cannister, and the suction pump (1).
 The foam sponge is applied to the wound and covered.
 A fenestrated tube is embedded in the foam, the wound is sealed with adhesive tape to make it airtight, and the machine delivers continuous or intermittent suction, ranging from 50 to 125 mmHg (1).

 Figure 3.
 Negative Pressure Wound Therapy Visual